Interfaces in Go

 Using an interface type with concrete values

-An interface in itself is not that useful unless we use it with a concrete type that implements all its methods.
-Letβs see how an interface can be used with concrete values.
+An interface is not that useful unless we use it with a concrete type that implements all its methods.
+Let’s see how we use an interface with concrete values.

 package main